itdesign/kubernetes-workshop/docs/tutorial/01-run-the-backend/04-fault-tolerance.md

    apiVersion: v1
    # ...
    ```
-3. Use the right selector at `.spec.selectors.app` to find the pods of your `calculator-backend`.The selector
+3. Use the correct selector at `.spec.selectors.app` to find the pods of your `calculator-backend`.
+The selector
-   is used to the pods which should be load balanced by the service.
+   is used to identify the pods which should be load balanced by the service.
-4. Use the right `targetPort`, that the service does find our backend (look at `.spec.containers[].ports`).
+4. Use the right `targetPort` so that the service can find our backend (look at `.spec.containers[].ports`).
    ![Diagram of port definitions between services](04-service-ports.svg)
 5. Use `kubectl apply -f k8s-files/` to apply the changes.
 6. `kubectl get services -o wide` should now show the service: